theislab/sfaira/docs/adding_datasets.rst

 Pb.
 Check that the data loader was not already implemented.
     We will open issues for all planned data loaders, so you can search both the code_ base and our GitHub issues_ for matching data loaders before you start writing one.
+    You can also search for GEO IDs if our code base as they are included in the data URL that is annotated in the data loader.
     The core data loader identified is the directory compatible doi, which is the doi with all special characters replaced by "_" and a "d" prefix is used:
     "10.1016/j.cell.2019.06.029" becomes "d10_1016_j_cell_2019_06_029".